 The second concealment contraption I recommend for the active person is not a traditional side hip holster but rather an innovative under-the-arm holster for the active carrier.
 Pistol Wear designed the Trump Card Concealment Holster with people shaped like me in mind.

 The Trump Card Concealment Holster is cushioned, breathable and downright comfortable, especially for folks on the run.
 It can be worn with all styles of clothing.
-The concealment holster accommodates users with up to a 46-inch chest, so if your running agenda entails fast food marches, this might not be the holster for you.
+The concealment holster accommodates users with up to a 46-inch chest.

 I have now owned two Trump Card Concealment Holsters, and I put the first one through the wringer.
 I guess I should mention when I say I go for runs, I don’t mean running down to the local store but rather 20- to 50-mile trail runs training for ultrathons of as long as 100 miles.
 I don’t know the exact longest run I’ve made while wearing this particular underarm holster setup, but placed over an Under Armour undershirt, I can safely say it will not cause chafing for me.